MateuszProjects/NodeJsMvcAuth/README.md

 # NodeJsMvcAuth
-Application with register(Google+), login and CRUD operation.
+Application with register(Google+), login based on Passport.js and CRUD operation.